danielruffolodeveloper/Express_PostgreSQL_Dockerized/README.md

 # Express - Postgress Dockerized Example App
-- An example app highlighting how to use Express.js with Postgress to Build a easy REST Api for your applications
+- An example app highlighting how to use Express.js with Postgress to build a easy REST Api for your applications.
-- The solution also goes into detail about Docker ans how it can be used to make your development environment set up very easy
+- The solution also goes into detail about Docker and how it can be used to make your development environment set up very easy
-- This repo is functionality complete and is intended for demonstraition purposes, more can be done to make this secure for production!
+- This repo is functionality complete and is intended for demonstraition purposes, more can be done to make this secure for production such as managing secrets for database credentials and protecting attacks from occuring in the runtime

 # Getting started